Top 15 China Travel Tips - Things to Know Before You Go

 4. Take Your Credit Card and Some Cash

-7. Book Your Trip Through a Travel Agency
+7. Plan Your Trip With Experienced Travel Experts

 China's vast size means it has a wide range of climates.
 Research the weather conditions of the regions you'll be visiting and pack accordingly.
 Layers are key, as temperatures can vary greatly between cities and even within a single day.
 Don't forget essentials like a good pair of walking shoes, a hat, sunglasses, and rain gear.